Object-aware Contrastive Learning for Debiased Scene Representation: Experiments

 We first verify the localization performance of ContraCAM in Section~\ref{sec:exp-loc}.
 We then demonstrate the efficacy of our debiased contrastive learning: object-aware random crop improves the training under multi-object images by reducing contextual bias in Section~\ref{sec:exp-multi}, and background mixup improves generalization on background and distribution shifts by reducing background bias in Section~\ref{sec:exp-bg}.

 \textbf{Common setup.} We apply our method on two representative contrastive (or positive-only) learning models: MoCov2 \citep{chen2020improved} and BYOL \citep{grill2020bootstrap}, under the ResNet-18 and ResNet-50 architectures \citep{he2016deep}.
 We train the models for 800 epochs on COCO \citep{lin2014microsoft} and ImageNet-9 \citep{xiao2021noise}, and 2,000 epochs on CUB \citep{welinder2010caltech} and Flowers \citep{nilsback2006visual} datasets with batch size 256.
-We first train the vanilla MoCov2 and BYOL on the training dataset and pre-compute the CAM masks (and corresponding bounding boxes) using the models.
-Then, we train our method from scratch using the fixed pre-computed masks (and boxes).
-We compute background-only images during training.
-We also retrained the model using the CAM masks inferred from our debiased model but did not see the gain (see Appendix~\ref{sec:add-multi-second}).
+For object localization experiments, we train the vanilla MoCov2 and BYOL on each dataset and compute the CAM masks.
+For representation learning experiments, we first train the vanilla MoCov2 and BYOL to pre-compute the CAM masks (and corresponding bounding boxes); then, we retrain MoCov2 and BYOL, applying our proposed augmentations using the fixed pre-computed masks (and boxes).
+Here, we retrain the models from scratch to make the training budgets fair.
+We also retrained (i.e., third iteration) the model using the CAM masks from our debiased models but did not see the gain (see Appendix~\ref{sec:add-multi-second}).
 We follow the default hyperparameters of MoCov2 and BYOL, except the smaller minimum random crop scale of 0.08 (instead of the original 0.2) since it performed better, especially for the multi-object images.
 We run a single trial for contextual bias and three trials for background bias experiments.